-The subject of 'Energy and Taste' explores the relationship between science and technology.
-Students will explore the chemistry and psychology underlying our creation and appreciation of food.
-They will learn about the macro nutrients in the food we eat, the energy content of different foods and how chemical reactions are involved in cooking.
-They will also explore why food tastes the way it does, both from a chemical and a psychological perspective.
-Students will conduct a research task into an aspect of food production or consumption.
+The subject of 'Energy and Taste' engages students in the work of "being a scientist".
+They engage in practical activities to explore the chemistry and psychology underlying our creation and appreciation of food.
+They will learn about the nutrients in the food we eat, the energy content of different foods and explore why food tastes the way it does, both from a chemical and a psychological perspective.
+They will also investigate how scientists communicate their findings and practice different forms of this communication.
+Students will perform experiments across the semester, which is presented as a final scientific poster.